 Service innovation includes novel and effective improvements to the customer journey.
 The blended use of self-service kiosks and agents in the airline industry eliminated wait times, improved service levels, and reduced costs.
 User-generated Q&A is another service innovation, which has allowed organizations to have customers answer other customers’ questions.
 Crowdsourcing and crowdfunding innovation is redefining markets, with the likes of Uber, Kickstarter, Airbnb, and others.

 Process innovation typically involves step-function improvements in the efficiency and effectiveness of processes.
 3D Printing has dramatically improved the design process for manufacturers allowing them to quickly prototype and iterate designs.
-Robotics innovations are enabling the automation of practically every type of physical process.
+Robotic innovations are enabling the automation of practically every type of physical process.
 And SaaS technologies have innovated almost every cognitive workflow within companies.

 Component innovation can enable product innovation.
 In designing and developing their electric cars, Tesla didn’t use the typical Nickel Hydride Metal (NiMH) batteries used in hybrid cars.
-Instead, they utilized the lithium-ion batteries, primarily used in laptops.
+Instead, they utilized lithium-ion batteries, primarily used in laptops.
 Their logic was to leverage the economies of scale of the billions of laptop batteries produced a year and the significant R&D investment to make laptop batteries more efficient.
 While Tesla, invested hundreds of millions to perfect putting over 5,000 batteries together in a car, they definitely tapped into component innovation.

 Why is innovation important?

 How do you innovate?

 There are more innovation methodologies and consultants than the world needs.
 Innovation typically comes down to creatively applying what already exists in the world to your organization.
-Just like a good strategy, a good innovation comes down to correctly defining the problem you’re trying to solve, creating impactful and innovative options, prioritizing them and executing.
+Just like a good strategy, a good innovation comes down to correctly defining the problem you’re trying to solve, creating impactful and innovative options, prioritizing them, and executing them.
 Typically the hard part is creating more and better innovation options.

-Innovation, as a thought process, comes down to blowing up current constraints of today and imagining a different and better future.
+Innovation, as a thought process, comes down to blowing up the current constraints of today and imagining a different and better future.
 Here are some ways to imagine a different and better future:

 Make it Everyone’s Job